Prosecutors Seek 21-year Sentence For Norway Mosque Shooter - UrduPoint

 Prosecutors Seek 21-year Sentence For Norway Mosque Shooter

-Norwegian prosecutors on Wednesday requested a 21-year sentence for a far-right extremist who admitted to opening fire in a mosque near Oslo after killing his step-sister
+Norwegian prosecutors on Wednesday requested a 21-year jail sentence for a far-right extremist who admitted to opening fire in a Mosque near Oslo after killing his step-sister

-Oslo, (APP - UrduPoint / Pakistan Point News - 20th May, 2020 ) :Norwegian prosecutors on Wednesday requested a 21-year sentence for a far-right extremist who admitted to opening fire in a mosque near Oslo after killing his step-sister.
+Oslo, (APP - UrduPoint / Pakistan Point News - 20th May, 2020 ) :Norwegian prosecutors on Wednesday requested a 21-year jail sentence for a far-right extremist who admitted to opening fire in a Mosque near Oslo after killing his step-sister.

 Philip Manshaus, 22, is accused of murder and committing an act of terror.

-"He seems likely to be dangerous for a very long time," prosecutor Johan Overberg, told a court outside Oslo in his closing statement.
+"He seems likely to be dangerous for a very long time," prosecutor Johan Overberg told a court outside Oslo in his closing statement Defence lawyer Unni Fries in turn argued that Manshaus should be acquitted, citing reasonable doubts about her client's sanity.

 Manshaus was arrested on August 10, 2019 after opening fire in the Al-Noor mosque in the affluent Oslo suburb of Baerum while wearing a bullet-proof vest and a helmet with a camera strapped to it.